arogozhnikov/demuxalot/README.md

 Typical approach to get genotype-specific mutations are

 - whole-genome sequencing (expensive, very good)
-  - you have information about all (ok, almost all) the genotype, and it is unlikely that you need to refine it
+  - you have information about all (ok, >90%) the genotype, and it is unlikely that you need to refine it
   - so you just go straight to demultiplexing
   - demuxlet solves this case
 - Bead arrays (aka SNP arrays aka DNA microarrays) are super cheap and practically more relevant